What is Aneurysm

 Specific infective causes associated with aneurysm include:

-- Advanced syphilis infection responsible for syphilitic aortitis and aortic aneurysm.
+- Advanced syphilis infection is responsible for syphilitic aortitis and aortic aneurysm.

 - Tuberculosis causing Rasmussen’s aneurysms.